primal brain binge eating

 The Primal Brain’s Role in Normal Eating (and Binge Eating)

-I received a good question today from someone struggling with binge eating regarding which part of the brain—the higher brain (rational) or the lower brain (primal, habitual, and instinctual) is involved in normal eating.
-This is topic I address thoroughly in my new book, the Brain over Binge Recovery Guide (now available on Audible) but I want to answer it briefly here—and direct you to a few other posts and podcasts episodes where you can learn more—because this issue can be confusing for some people.
+I received a good question from someone struggling with binge eating regarding which part of the brain—the higher brain (rational) or the lower brain (primal, habitual, instinctual, and pleasure-seeking) is involved in normal eating.
+This is topic I address thoroughly in the Brain over Binge Recovery Guide but I want to answer it briefly here—and direct you to a few other posts and podcasts episodes where you can learn more—because this issue can be nuanced.

-The more animalistic and primal part of the brain (that I call the lower brain) has a fundamental role in eating, and when it’s functioning properly, we should be able to trust it to regulate our appetite and steer us toward good food choices—based on our taste preferences and physiological needs.
-However, when restrictive dieting and binge eating become involved, the primal brain becomes dysfunctional—driving the person toward massive amounts of food, as if that’s imperative for survival.
+The more primitive part of the brain (that I call the lower brain) has a fundamental role in eating, and when it’s functioning properly, we should be able to trust it to regulate our appetite and steer us toward pretty good food choices—based on our taste preferences and physiological needs.
+However, when restrictive dieting and binge eating become involved, the primal brain becomes dysfunctional—driving you toward massive amounts of food, as if that’s imperative for survival.
 To overcome this, it’s necessary to use the rational higher brain to override the primal brain’s (temporarily) faulty programming.

 When you recover and end the binge eating habit, you are not banishing the primal brain.
 You are instead returning it to its normal role in regulating hunger and fullness and the desire for pleasurable food.
-Where my opinion differs from a purely intuitive eating approach is that I don’t think we can rely completely on the the primal lower brain to guide our eating in today’s modern food environment.
-There are so many unnatural and over-stimulating foods that our appetite regulation system and our brain’s reward system (located in the lower brain) weren’t meant to deal with.
-We need our higher brain power to override any abnormal or problematic cravings.
+However, in today’s modern food environment, I don’t think we can rely completely on the primitive, lower brain to guide our eating (like some proponents of an intuitive eating approach suggest).
+There are so many unnatural and over-stimulating foods that our appetite regulation system and our lower brain’s reward system weren’t meant to deal with.
+That does not mean we are powerless against those foods, but it does mean we need our higher brain to override any excess or problematic cravings.

 Eating is never a purely rational experience, nor should it be.
 But in today’s world, I don’t think eating can necessarily be a purely primal-brain-driven experience either.